ChairChandler/IPC-Publish-Subscribe/PROTOCOL.md

-- Wrapper - a structure used to package the s- **Error error** - error, 56
-    - **RcvMsg rcvMsg** - messages from or to the recipient, 57
-    - **SndMsg sndMsg** - messages from or to the sender, 58
-    - **Bool isNotification** - new message notifications, 59
-    - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)elected data type from the Wrapper_data union.
+- Wrapper - a structure used to package the selected data type from the Wrapper_data union.
   - Wrapper_data - union used to choose one of the following elements
     - **Error error** - error
     - **RcvMsg rcvMsg** - messages from or to the recipient